myquay/michael-mckenna.com/blog/content/post/2020/swagger-with-asp-net-core-3-1-json-patch.md

-subtitle = "Getting Swagger and JsonPatchDocument to play nice" url = "/swagger-with-asp-net-core-3-1-json-patch" tags = ["swagger","dot net core", "json-patch"] summary = "By default the schema generated is that of JsonPatchDocument and not an array of operations"
+subtitle = "Getting Swagger and JsonPatchDocument to play nice" url = "/swagger-with-asp-net-core-3-1-json-patch" tags = ["swagger","dot net core", "json-patch"] summary = "By default the schema generated is that of JsonPatchDocument and not an array of operations.
+This is how I generated an accurate Swagger speficiation for my .NET Core API Project."
 +++

 ## Introduction